crispweed/swapbill/README.md

 (This RPC interface is very handy for interaction with the reference client generally, and for general troubleshooting.)

+# A note about the txindex option

+The txindex tells litecoind to include a full transaction index, which is required if you want to look up any arbitrary transaction in the blockchain history by transaction ID.

+Because of the way the SwapBill protocol works, with swapbill amounts associated directly with unspent outputs in the underlying blockchain, the SwapBill client just need to scan the transactions in each new block as it arrives, and *doesn't* need to look up arbitrary transactions from further back in the blockchain history.

+Unfortunately, the RPC interface to the litecoin reference client doesn't provide a way to query the transactions by block, and the txindex option is then required, essentially, as a workaround to implement this specific query functionality.

+It's possible, and quite straightforward, to patch the reference client source code to add an RPC method for querying the set of transactions in a given block, without the txindex option needing to be set.
+The SwapBill client actually tests for the existance of a custom 'getrawtransactionsinblock' RPC method, and uses this if available.
+With this custom query no arbitrary transaction queries is required, and the txindex option can be left unset.

 # Running the client

 There's no installation process for the client, currently, and instead this just runs directly